imgly/pesdk-ios-examples/README.md

 The frontend part of the SDK contains all the views and view controllers, or generally speaking the UI.
 The itself consists of two parts.
 Camera related UI and filter or operation related UI.

-For the camera UI there is the `IMGLYCameraViewController`.
+For the camera UI there is the `CameraViewController`.
 That controller shows a camera live stream, a filter selector, and  controls to operate the camera settings such as flash, front camera or back camera.
-After a photo has been taken the `IMGLYCameraViewController` calls the handed over completion handler, or if none is set, it performs a segue called `ModalEditorNavigationController`, that presents a new view controller.
+After a photo has been taken the `CameraViewController` calls the handed over completion handler, or if none is set, it performs a segue called `ModalEditorNavigationController`, that presents a new view controller.
-That view controller must implement the `IMGLYEditorMainDialogViewControllerProtocol` protocol.
-The provided `IMGLYEditorMainDialogViewController` does so.
+That view controller must implement the `EditorMainDialogViewControllerProtocol` protocol.
+The provided `EditorMainDialogViewController` does so.

-The `IMGLYEditorMainDialogViewController` functions as main-dialog.
+The `EditorMainDialogViewController` functions as main-dialog.
 It is connected to sub-dialogs that allow the user to edit an image.
 The sub-dialogs are, Magic (automatic image enhancement), filter, orientation (flip rotate), focus (tiltshift), crop, brightness, contrast, saturation, and text.
 These dialogs use a lower resolution image as preview to improve the performance.
 When the user presses the done button of the main dialog, the chosen settings are applied to the full resolution image.
-The `IMGLYEditorMainDialogViewController` can be used without the `IMGLYCameraViewController` like so:
+The `EditorMainDialogViewController` can be used without the `CameraViewController` like so:

 ```
 func callEditorViewController() {
-	var editorViewController = IMGLYEditorMainDialogViewController()
+	var editorViewController = EditorMainDialogViewController()
-	editorViewController.hiResImage = image_!
+	editorViewController.hiResImage = image
-	editorViewController.intialFilterType = IMGLYFilterType.None
+	editorViewController.intialFilterType = .None
 	editorViewController.completionBlock = editorCompletionBlock
 }

 ...

-func editorCompletionBlock(result:IMGLYEditorResult, image:UIImage?) {
+func editorCompletionBlock(result: EditorResult, image:UIImage?) {
 	...
 }
 ```